-- Emerging Issues Not all audit work can be planned one year in advance.
+- Management There are certain management tasks that are specific to each Partner organisation, such as, servicing the relevant Audit Committee, Audit Risk Assessment & Planning etc. These require a contingency of days to be planned. - Emerging Issues Not all audit work can be planned one year in advance.
 Accordingly, a contingency of days has been built into the Plan to address issues that occur during the year which Audit need to be aware of and assess the risk implications for the organisation. - Advice On an ad-hoc basis, Audit is called upon to provide risk and control advice on issues throughout the organisation.
-This consultancy work is a very important service and requests for Audit input are considered to be a good measure of the quality of the Audit service and of the satisfaction of our customers. - Investigations Internal Audit may be involved in the investigation of suspected internal fraud, theft or major irregularity (where there is some form of alleged financial irregularity, which may have resulted in financial loss to the organisation).
-Under the Code of Practice this is deemed a non-assurance function, and therefore such work will only be undertaken if the availability of resources allows it.
-The level of investigation work cannot easily be predicted, but we would normally set the contingency of days to approx. 5% of days available. - Follow-up Audits Internal Audit is committed towards ensuring that control improvements are achieved and all agreed actions are acted upon.
+This consultancy work is a very important service and requests for Audit input are considered to be a good measure of the quality of the Audit service and of the satisfaction of our customers. - Anti-Fraud/Probity/Investigations- Internal audit has an important role to play in ensuring that management has effective systems in place to detect and prevent corrupt practices within the Council.
+Internal audit's role includes promoting anti-fraud and anti-bribery best practice, testing and monitoring systems through probity work and advising on change where it is needed.
+Internal Audit also may be involved in the investigation of suspected internal fraud, theft or major irregularity (where there is some form of alleged financial irregularity, which may have resulted in financial loss to the organisation).
+Under the Code of Practice this is deemed a nonassurance function, and therefore such work will only be undertaken if the availability of resources allows it.
+The level of investigation work cannot easily be predicted, but we would normally set the contingency of days to approx. 5% of days available.

+- Follow-up Audits Internal Audit is committed towards ensuring that control improvements are achieved and all agreed actions are acted upon.
 To this end, audit time has been allocated to develop our system for ensuring that agreed actions to audit recommendations are implemented.
-We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations.

-• Brought Forward Jobs - A number of incomplete audits from the 2015/16 Plan will need to be concluded in 2016/17.
+We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations. - Brought Forward Jobs A number of incomplete audits from the 2016-17 Plan will need to be concluded in 2017-18.
 It has been assumed that brought forward and carry forward figures will remain fairly consistent from year to year.
 As such, related days will no longer be included in the Plan.